Mordax/deprecatedblog/index.md

 (Warning, there will be weird sarcasm and strange jokes in this blog. `Turn back before it's too late!`)

+Alongside Technical related postings, I am a Copyleftist, a Transhumanist, an avid reader and an Eastern culture enthusiast.

 ## Recent Posts

 ---